 Include a separate attachment listing all expenditures and costs for the project using the Revised Cost Estimate Form 10-3 provided by OCTA and available for download at https://ocfundtracker.octa.net.
 Another attachment may be included in addition if desired.
 Accurate unit prices and a detailed description of work, including design, will be critical when the candidate project is reviewed.
 For example, design applications should include major tasks that will be performed.
 ROW cost estimate should include parcel information (including project area needed), improvements taken, severance damages, ROW engineering, appraisal and legal costs.
-Construction should include a listing of all bid items including a maximum 10 percent (10%) allowance for contingencies and a maximum 15 20 percent (2015%) of M2 grant allowance for construction engineering/project managementsupport, except for Project O construction phases which have a maximum 20 percent (20%) allowance. subject to match requirements.
+Construction should include a listing of all bid items including a maximum 10 percent (10%) allowance for contingencies and a maximum 15-20 percent (2015%) of M2 grant allowance for construction engineering/project management support, subject to match requirements.
 The anticipated disbursement of costs (e.g., Agency, Other, Non-Eligible) must also be completed.
 Agencies should reference the program from which funding is expected to be allocated when completing this portion of the form.
 Each of the funding programs described in these guidelines may have differing matching fund requirements.